Books that Aunt Book Has Identified

 Brothers in Utah Go to Catholic Boarding School

 "I remember a book I read in 4th grade (circa 1980) about brothers who lived in Utah (I think) who go to a Catholic boarding school.
-One of the brothers always seems to get into mischef (or seems to be in the wrong place at the wrong time).
+One of the brothers always seems to get into mischief (or seems to be in the wrong place at the wrong time).
 I remember one particular chapter in the book where the main character was punished by having to peel potatoes for the evening meal and he was trying to think of clever ways to get out of the chore."

 Solution: The Great Brain at the Academy, by John D. Fitzgerald.
 This is part of a series about The Great Brain; the stories are based on the author's childhood.
 More information about the series can be found here: http://en.wikipedia.org/wiki/The_Great_Brain